moltin/js-sdk/README.md

 ```
 ### TypeScript Support
-The Moltin SDK is fully supported in Typescript.
+The Elastic Path Commerce Cloud JavaScript SDK is fully supported in Typescript.
 Each service is wrapped in a namespace which exposes all the necessary interfaces and endpoints that can be consumed.

 The majority of responses will be returned as either a `Response` (single object returned) or a `ResponsePage` (an array of items) - see `src/types/core.d.ts` for more info.